-Newly-accepted applicants who, for reasons beyond their control, are unable to take up their position on the date for which they were accepted, may request a deferral of their start date to a later term.
+Newly-accepted applicants who, for reasons beyond their control, are unable to take up their position on the date for which they were accepted may request a deferral of their start date to a later term.
 Students may request a deferral of one, two, or three terms, and no student may receive more than one deferral.
 Students wishing to request a deferral should contact the NSAC Research & Graduate Studies Office as soon as possible.
 All deferrals are subject to the agreement of the supervisor who has agreed to supervise the student's program of study and the head of the department to which the student has applied, and the final approval of FGS.
 Students are advised that funding assistance provided through a research assistantship (e.g. supervisor's research grant or contract) may be rescinded if the student is unable to register on the date for which they were originally accepted into the program.
-If a student requests a deferral after he or she has registered, it is the student's responsibility to cancel his or her registration.
+If a student requests a deferral after registration, it is the student's responsibility to cancel his or her registration.

-Application forms and details may be obtained from: Research & Graduate Studies Office Cumming Hall, Nova Scotia Agricultural College PO Box 550, Truro, Nova Scotia B2N 5E3
+Application forms and details may be obtained from:

-Phone (902) 893-6502 (902) 893-6502 FREE , Fax (902) 893-3430 www.nsac.ca/research/graduatestudies/admissions.asp
+Research & Graduate Studies Office Cumming Hall, Nova Scotia Agricultural College PO Box 550, Truro, NS B2N 5E3 Phone (902) 893-6502, fax (902) 893-3430 www.nsac.ca/research/graduatestudies/admissions.asp